sergiocarracedo/blog/source/_posts/2020/safari-svg-filters-memory-leak.md

 cover: /images/2020/safari-svg/cover_pixbay_1807581.jpg
 ---
 ## The context
-A few weeks ago I was developing a website using [NuxtJs](https://nuxtjs.org/), which is not important for the problem but the is the context :wink: ).
-That was a beautiful website that needs to use a few images as building blocks, the typical section separator with a shape different to a simple line, in this case, the section's separator had 2 colors and a shadow.
+A few weeks ago I was developing a website using [NuxtJs](https://nuxtjs.org/) (which is not important for the problem but the is the context :wink: ).
+That was a website that needs to use a few images as building blocks, the typical section separator with a shape different to a simple line, in this case, the section's separator had 2 colors and a shadow.

-I decided to use an SVG Image for several reasons, for example the image had to adapt to different screen widths, and the image was simple (more complex than a line but simple, It was similar to 2 waves with 2 colors).
-The SVG files are very useful in these use case, because the file size is small, and you could zoom in infinitely without lost definition.
+I decided to use SVG images for several reasons, for example the images had to adapt to different screen widths, and the images were simple (more complex than a line but simple, They were similar to 2 waves with 2 colors).
+The SVG files are very useful in these use case, because the file size is small, and you can scale them infinitely without lost definition.
 One important thing in this issue as we'll see later is that this image had a shadow.

 ## The problem